confidential-containers/trustee/bin/tools/as-ctl/README.md

-# attestation-service-ctl
+# as-ctl

-The `attestation-service-ctl` program provides a command line interface for the attestation server interface.
+The `as-ctl` program provides a command line interface for the attestation server interface.
 It provides the following functions:
 - Set/Get each TEE's Open Policy Engine(OPA) `Policy(.rego)` and `Reference Data(.json)` files.
 The `Reference Data(.json)` contents should come from such as Reference Value Provider Service(RVPS), but this item is not reflected in this implementation.
 - Restore each TEE's `Policy(.rego)` and `Reference Data(.json)` to default value.
 - Provide the Attestation Server's `attestation` endpoint testing functionality.

 ## Supported TEEs

-Currently the `attestation-service-ctl` supports the following types of TEE:
+Currently the `as-ctl` supports the following types of TEE:
 - `sgx` (Intel SGX)
 - `tdx` (Intel TDX)
 - `sevsnp` (AMD SEV-SNP)